earthcube/geocodes/docs/production/creatingAndLoadingProduction.md

 2. start a screen (adds ability to run long running processes)
 1. run `gleaner batch` ||  `glcon gleaner batch`
 1. run `nabu prefix` ||  `glcon nabu prefix`
+  * there needs to be a note above can be replaced with  `glcon nabu release --cfgName CONFIG`, and how to upload the quads

 ### Reconfiguration